bovi/mruby-bin-mruby-afl/README.md

 ## Need Help

 I'm not a security researcher and I don't know what I'm doing here (-; If you know, I would love to see your contribution here!
-If you also don't know I would love to see how we learn together morea bout this topic <3
+If you also don't know I would love to see how we learn together more about this topic <3